Siemienik/XToolset/README.md

 ***What in case of performing incorrect `type` parameter value?***

-Here is implemented fallback mechanism to attempting to parse data as ListVertical, which is the common type used in this library.<br/> *In that case `console.warn` will be write.*
+Here is a implementation of fallback mechanism to attempting to parse data as ListVertical, which is the common type used in this library.<br/> *In that case `console.warn` will be written.*

 ## `fields` or `columns`